kim-jery/learning/cpp/project/web_driver/README.md

 ## Intro

-Little implementation of a [web driver specification](https://www.w3.org/TR/webdriver/) using C++ and Boost library.
+Little implementation of the [web driver specification](https://www.w3.org/TR/webdriver/) using C++ and Boost library.

 Currently, is only tested with firefox (geckodriver) and the only purpose of this little project is to apply what's has been learned.

-BTW should never be used in a serious environment :) It is clearly NOT a full (serious ?) implementation of the WebDriver specification.
+BTW should never be used in a serious environment :) It is clearly NOT a full (serious ?) implementation of the web driver specification.

 - No error handling or event report
 - Most of responses from the web driver are ignored